RDorville/EP1000/Lasercutting/as_lasercutting.md

 |30 min  | Export and layout your 3D model for laser cutting  |
 |60 min  | Submit your work for lasercutting |

 This is a short assignment, since you have Mid-semester tests & assignments, but should keep you occupied during the holidays.
-Try to complete all layouts in DXF so that you can provide them to the TSO when required..
+Try to complete all layouts in DXF so that you can provide them to the TSO when required.

 Here is a quick guide:

-1. Watch both of the videos above to get an idea of how laser cutting works and the definition of kerf.
+1. Watch Video #1 and #2, above, to get an idea of how laser cutting works and the definition of kerf.
 2. Return to your parametric box and add a lid/cover to the box
 3. Export the parts to DXF and prepare a layout for lasercutting.
 Use the following parameters:
     * thickness of wood 3.4mm